What we learnt from organizing the first exhibition of legal design in Paris

 Taking a design approach to creating our legal design exhibition.

-The idea of an exhibition for legal design sparked back in May 2018 when we set up the Paris office of Dot.
+The idea of an exhibition for legal design sparked back in May 2018 when I set up my own legal design agency in Paris

 If you have not yet had the opportunity to visit our office in Paris, it’s in the beautiful, inspiring and holistically designed “well working” space called Kwerk — where every object and experience is designed for wellness, thus efficiency at work.